 |Calories per serving||611|

 You know meatloaf is always better the next day, especially with a fried egg and toast or a meatloaf sandwich.
-It is even better with my low sodium ketchup and brown sugar glaze.
-Serve it as a main dish with mashed potatoes and no salt added green beans and corn.
+It is even better with my optional low sodium Ketchup or BBQ sauce glaze.
+Serve it as a main dish with mashed potatoes and / or no salt added green beans and corn.

 Most recipes call out 8 servings and average up to 600 or even 900+mg of sodium.
 Almost half or more of your daily sodium budget, if you’re trying to stick to a 1500mg or less of sodium per day diet.
 I try to keep under 250mg of sodium for a complete meal.
 I may go over a bit per meal some days, but I know I am low enough overall don’t worry about it.

 One of the biggest culprits of high sodium in meatloaf appears to be the bread crumbs.
 Depending on the brand or bread used it can add 150+ mg of sodium per serving.
-Also, many recipes call for additional salt, garlic salt, celery salt, mustards and high sodium Worcestershire sauce.
+Also, many recipes call for additional salt, garlic salt, celery salt, mustard and high sodium Worcestershire sauce.
 My only concession here was to use a low sodium Worcestershire sauce, which I use often and adds minimalist sodium.